arcaulfield/Tablut-AI-Agent/README.md

 ### Minimax Alpha Beta Pruning
 This AI agent uses a minimax algorithm with alpha beta pruning, in order to determine its optimal move.
 To find the utility of a player at each node of the minimax game tree, an evaluation function is used.
 This determines how beneficial a board state is for the player.
 The evaluation function is a function of:
-* whether or not a player had one, or if the players tied
+* whether or not a player had won, or if the players tied
 * the amount of the agent player's pieces on the board
 * the amount of the opponent player's pieces on the board
 * the proximity of the king to the corner